Why You Should Ditch Cell Phone Contracts and Subsidies

 When you finally settle on a prepaid provider, you might want to get a new phone.
 After all, you’ve spent the past two years tied to one device.
 But now you’ve got the freedom to pick your phone from any outlet.
 One of the coolest services for buying and selling new and used phones is Swappa.
 Its marketplace has phones categorized by carrier compatibility and has a great verification process that makes sure you can activate your new phone on the specified network and requires users to upload photos of the device they’re selling.

 Note: AT&T and T-Mobile are GSM carriers, while Sprint and Verizon are CDMA.
 The two are very different types of mobile networks.
 An unlocked GSM phone may work on both AT&T and T-Mobile, but a Verizon phone may not necessarily work on Sprint (and vice-versa).
-Keep this in mind when making a smartphone purchase.
+Keep this in mind when making a used smartphone purchase.

 For more on unlocked smartphone purchasing, see “Tips on Buying an Unlocked Smartphone.”